Hints of future etheric force technology

 This topic page groups a number of related topics related to how the etheric formative forces can be applied in future technology.

 In the second half of the 19th century, several scientists [see note 1] were on the verge of breakthroughs beyond the framework of the current physical-materialistic or mineral science.
-Their experiments brought to light new etheric formative forces currently unknown to humanity, but known by ancient cultures.
+Their experiments brought to light new etheric formative forces currently unknown to humanity, but known to ancient cultures.

-Decades later, also Rudolf Steiner gave a number of specific hints and references to an as yet undiscovered great force of nature.
+Decades later, Rudolf Steiner also gave a number of specific hints and references to an as yet undiscovered great force of nature.
 He covers the Keely engine, the Tyndall resarch into 'sensitive flames', and carries things further with the description of the so-called Strader apparatus.
-Certain of his students investigate (eg question by E. Pfeiffer) and go to work in this field (eg Wachmuth, Schiller).

 This page groups some of these hints, both the base references of the period 1860-1900, and the consecutive coverage by Rudolf Steiner.